sulaymanavoma/fast-graphrag/README.md

 The next time you initialize fast-graphrag from the same working directory, it will retain all the knowledge automatically.

 ## Examples
-Please refer to the `examples` folder for a list of tutorial on common use cases of the library:
+Please refer to the `examples` folder for a list of tutorials on common use cases of the library:
-- `custom_llm.py`: a brief example on how to configure fast-graphrag to run with different OpenAI API compatible language models and embedders.
+- `custom_llm.py`: a brief example on how to configure fast-graphrag to run with different OpenAI API compatible language models and embedders;
+- `checkpointing.ipynb`: a tutorial on how to use checkpoints to avoid irreversible data corruption;
+- `query_parameters.ipynb`: a tutorial on how to use the different query parameters.
+In particular, it shows how to include references to the used information in the provided answer (using the `with_references=True` parameter).

 ## Contributing